-The following table presents the minimum ratios to which the Firm and its national bank subsidiaries are subject as of June 30, 2014.
+The following table presents the regulatory minimum ratios to which the Firm and its national bank subsidiaries are subject as of September 30, 2014.

-Well- capitalized ratios (b) Minimum capital ratios (b)
+Minimum capital ratios ^(a) Well-capitalized ratios(a)

 Capital ratios

-CET1 NA 4.0%
+CET1 4.0% NA

-Tier 1 6.0% 5.5
+Tier 1 5.5 6.0%

-Total 10.0 8.0
+Total 8.0 10.0

-Tier 1 leverage 5.0 (a) 4.0
+Tier 1 leverage 4.0 5.0 ^(b)

-- (a) Represents requirements for bank subsidiaries pursuant to regulations issued under the FDIC Improvement Act.
-There is no Tier 1 leverage component in the definition of a well-capitalized bank holding company. - (b) As defined by the regulations issued by the Federal Reserve, OCC and FDIC.
-In addition to the 2014 well-capitalized standards, beginning January 1, 2015, Basel III Transitional CET1 capital and the Basel III Standardized Transitional and the Basel III Advanced Transitional CET1 capital ratios become relevant capital measures under the prompt corrective action requirements defined by the regulations.
+- (a) As defined by the regulations issued by the Federal Reserve, OCC and FDIC.
+In addition to the 2014 well-capitalized standards, beginning January 1, 2015, Basel III Transitional CET1 capital and the Basel III Standardized Transitional and the Basel III Advanced Transitional CET1 capital ratios become relevant capital measures under the prompt corrective action requirements defined by the regulations. - (b) Represents requirements for bank subsidiaries pursuant to regulations issued under the FDIC Improvement Act.
+There is no Tier 1 leverage component in the definition of a well-capitalized bank holding company.

-As of June 30, 2014, and December 31, 2013, JPMorgan Chase and all of its banking subsidiaries were well capitalized and met all capital requirements to which each was subject.
-Capital ratios for the Firm's significant banking subsidiaries are presented on the following page.
+As of September 30, 2014, and December 31, 2013, JPMorgan Chase and all of its banking subsidiaries were well capitalized and met all capital requirements to which each was subject.
+Capital ratios for the Firm's significant national bank subsidiaries are presented on the following page.